-Each year, up to 78 students begin the four-year Doctor of Veterinary Medicine (DVM) program.
-Based on an interprovincial agreement with Canada's four western provinces, WCVM accepts an allotted number of applicants from British Columbia, Alberta, Saskatchewan and Manitoba.
-The college also considers applicants from the Yukon, Northwest Territories and Nunavut.
+Each year, up to 88 students begin the four-year Doctor of Veterinary Medicine (DVM) program.
+Based on an interprovincial agreement with three western provinces, WCVM accepts an allotted number of applicants from British Columbia, Saskatchewan and Manitoba.
+The college also considers applicants from Canada's northern territories.

 The college's regional responsibilities for providing veterinary education, expertise and research are officially recognized in the WCVM Interprovincial Agreement — a unique document that is updated and renewed by the western provinces and WCVM every five years.
-The longstanding agreement spells out the terms with respect to provincial enrolment quotas, residency status of applicants to the college and the cost-sharing formula for funding the regional college at the U of S.
+The longstanding agreement spells out the terms with respect to provincial enrolment quotas, residency status of applicants to the college and the cost-sharing formula for funding the regional college at USask.

 Doctor of Veterinary Medicine (DVM) programThe college's DVM program provides future veterinarians with a contemporary, relevant education that enables them to meet the changing needs of society.
 Nearly 80 faculty — including specialists in a range of different clinical disciplines — deliver the four-year program that's designed to prepare students for vital careers in private practice, public service, research, academia and industry.